Anchor PDAs and Accounts

 }

-instruction is invoked in the previous example, Anchor
+When the initialize instruction is invoked in the previous example, Anchor

-exists and initialize it if it does not.
+will check if the token_account exists and initialize it if it does not.
 If it

 already exists, then the instruction will continue without initializing the

 account.
-Just as with the init
+Just as with the init constraint, you can use init_if_needed in

-if the account is a PDA.
+conjunction with seeds and bump if the account is a PDA.

 Realloc

-constraint provides a simple way to reallocate space for existing
+The realloc constraint provides a simple way to reallocate space for existing

 accounts.

-constraint must be used in combination with the following
+The realloc constraint must be used in combination with the following

 constraints:

-- the account to subtract or add lamports to depending on whether the reallocation is decreasing or increasing account spacerealloc::zero
+mut- the account must be set as mutablerealloc::payer- the account to subtract or add lamports to depending on whether the reallocation is decreasing or increasing account spacerealloc::zero- boolean to specify if new memory should be zero initialized

-as one of the accounts in the
+As with init, you must include system_program as one of the accounts in the

-account validation struct when using realloc
+account validation struct when using realloc.

 Below is an example of reallocating space for an account that stores a data

-field of type String
+field of type String.

 #[derive(Accounts)]